Ralph Lopez majored in Economics and Political Science at Yale University. He is an advocate of "impact journalism."

 Although the vote tallies showed that Florida law school professor Tim Canova came in 13 points behind Wasserman-Schultz, neutral statisticians, including a former president of the American Statistical Association, discovered unusual voting patterns in the results.
 The anomalies were enough to prompt Canova to take legal action to re-examine the ballots.
 But before the case could come to a decision, Election Supervisor Snipes destroyed them.

 In states where ballot images are created by optical scan vote counting machines, it is possible for citizens to recount the ballots without touching them, by examining the digital versions.
-However, in the past year, election authorities have fought transparency activists tooth and nail to keep from having to make public the images of the ballots.
+However, in the past year, election authorities have fought transparency activists tooth-and-nail not to make public the images of the ballots.

 This has prompted some to wonder if many important congressional elections in the US might not be hacked, and the political make-up of Congress manipulated to be more conservative than the electorate.